sprkem/DynamoDB-AutoScale-Lambda/README.md

 # Dynamo-AutoScale-Lambda
 Automatically scales DynamoDB capacity up and down

-## Coming shortly

-Shortly I will update this repo with some updates I've made.
-These changes are currently being tested.

-The first change is to split the IncrementBuffer into read and write values to give more control.

-Secondly I've added a config field called NoScaleDownHours, which is an array of numbers.
-Adding values here prevents any scaling down during those hours (UTC).
-This is useful during multiple hour spikes where you want to delay the scale down until traffic has properly settled at normal levels.

-Finally I've added an IncrementBuffer modifier allowing you to modify the increment buffer at certain hours of the day.
-For example I can say I want the buffer to increase by 30 value during certain hours of the day.
-You can do this for reads and/or writes per table.
-The value here is if you have predictable traffic spikes, you can artifically scale up at certain times, essentially being proactive rather than reactive.
-This adds value as it can sometimes take a little time to scale up to the required capacity, especially if you have complex scenarios where multiple tables can be bottlenecks for each other.

 ## Purpose

 A simple solution to effectively scale DynamoDB capacity provisioning.
 Other solutions exist, however I did not find them suitable for my requirements.
 The project that forced this requirement was clickstream processing, requiring highly responsive scaling, especially when scaling up.